ofnote/lightex/README.md

 We need to virtualize code (by adding to Dockerfile) and storage.

 Create a shared NFS on your nodes.
 Switch storage config to the NFS partition.
 Setup scripts will be added.

+**Better QViz module, Logger Plugins**

+Improvements to qviz module and a better plugin system for loggers being developed.

 **Setup Summary**